Solar power in Utah: Residential solar

-The Salt Lake Tribune reports that about 2,700 customers of Rocky Mountain Power had solar arrays as of May 2014; a number that is growing by 30% a year.
+The Salt Lake Tribune reports that about 2,700 customers of Rocky Mountain Power had solar arrays as of May 2014, a number that was growing by 30% a year.

 Rocky Mountain Power, subsidy of PacifiCorp and utility provider for the state of Utah, offers incentives between $0.60 and $1.25 per watt generated by participants in Net metering.

 Solar thermal

 Utah has the potential to generate 1,500,000 GWh/year from 826 GW of concentrated solar power (CSP) plants using 6,371 square miles - about 7.5% of the state.
 CSP has the advantage over photovoltaics of integrating storage, allowing 24-hour operation, and allowing the hourly output to track demand, with the balance stored as heat.
 CSP is not able to compensate for seasonal changes, although in the southwest peak demand correlates with peak solar output, due to air conditioning loads.
 Utah is one of 11 states each able to provide all of the electricity used in the United States from CSP.